Kullback-Leibler Potential for Non-Ergodic Replication Dynamics:An Information-Theoretic Second Law: Appendix B:Simulation protocol for Fig. 1 (Gaussian-copy model)

 \textbf{Software and environment.} All results in Fig.~1 were generated in Python (NumPy/SciPy/Matplotlib).
 Gaussian smoothing uses \texttt{scipy.ndimage.gaussian\_filter} with boundary condition \texttt{mode="reflect"}.

-\textbf{Domain and initialization.} We use a $256\times256$ pixel grid.
-The image domain is partitioned into a regular $B_x\times B_y$ tiling of rectangular blocks (Fig.~1 uses $B_x=B_y=4$; we also verified $2\times2$ and $128\times128$).
-Inside each block, a binary pattern is drawn i.i.d.\ from a Bernoulli law with a checkerboard success probability: even $(i{+}j)$ blocks use $0.8$, odd $(i{+}j)$ blocks use $0.2$.
+\textbf{Domain and initialization.} We use three types of pixel grid.
+The image domain is partitioned into a regular $B_x\times B_y$ tiling of rectangular blocks (Fig.~1 uses $B_x=B_y=4$; we also verified $2\times2$, $4\times4$ and $128\times128$).
+Inside each block, a binary pattern is drawn i.i.d. from a Bernoulli law with a checkerboard success probability: even $(i{+}j)$ blocks use $0.8$, odd $(i{+}j)$ blocks use $0.2$.
 The random seed is fixed to $7$.
-The resulting array is normalized to a probability mass function (pmf) $p_0=I_0/\!\sum_{x,y} I_0(x,y)$.
+The resulting matrix is normalized to a probability mass function (pmf) $p_0=I_0/\!\sum_{x,y} I_0(x,y)$.

 \textbf{Replication step ($n\!\to\!n{+}1$).} Let $p_n$ denote the current pmf on pixels.
 We set $\sigma=1.5$ pixels and apply a Gaussian smoothing, followed by renormalization so that $\sum_{x,y} q_n(x,y)=1$.
-Two cases are considered: \begin{itemize} \item \emph{Ergodic (global)}: Gaussian smoothing is applied to the whole image to produce $q_n$. \item \emph{Non-ergodic (blockwise)}: The image is split into blocks; the same Gaussian is applied \emph{independently} within each block (no cross-block smoothing).
+Two cases are considered: \begin{itemize} \item \emph{Ergodic (global)}: Gaussian smoothing is applied to the entire image to produce $q_n$. \item \emph{Non-ergodic (blockwise)}: The image is split into blocks; the same Gaussian is applied \emph{independently} within each block (no cross-block smoothing).
 The blocks are then stitched back together to form $q_n$.
-This preserves the total mass inside each block at every step. \end{itemize} In both cases we update $p_{n+1}=q_n$.
+This preserves the total mass inside each block at every step. \end{itemize} In both cases, we update $p_{n+1}=q_n$.
 We run $n_{\text{steps}}=50$ and store snapshots at $n\in\{0,10,20,30,40,50\}$.

 \textbf{Information measures (base $=2$, in bits).} At each step we compute

 where terms with $p_n=0$ or $q_n=0$ are omitted in the sum to avoid $\log 0$.
 (To convert bits to nats multiply by $\ln 2$.)